Unknown079/Unknown079/README.md

 ### 🌻 Hi, I'm Danny - AKA unknown 🙂

-## I am a Student, Programmer and I live in England!
+## I am a Student, Programmer and I live in England :)

 - 🦞 Now I'm learning CSS and after JavaScript
 - 🐾 I'm looking for someone who want to do become friends